Classic DP: Regular Expression Matching

 10. Regular Expression Matching | 🔴 |

-These two wildcards are the most commonly used.
-The dot '.' can match any single character, and the asterisk '*' allows the preceding character to repeat any number of times (including 0 times).
+These two wildcards are used most often.
+The dot "." can match any single character.
+The star "*" means the character before it can repeat any number of times (including 0 times).

 can match the text "zaaab"